trivalchang/contour_parallel/README.md

 ### Performance

-    TBB version is about 40% faster than the serial version
+    TBB version is about 40% faster than the serial version on 2-core MacBook Pro

 ### Known issue